|Edhi caring for orphans at Edhi Welfare Centre (http://www.thestar.com.my/lifestyle/people/2015/04 (AFP ))

 |Edhi w/ babyorphan at the Edhi headquarters/school (https://tribune.com.pk/story/1138171/10-abdul-satt (AFP))

 Also known as the "Angel of Mercy," Abdul Sattar Edhi, exemplified selflessness through his compassion, and pure devotion to the destitute of Karachi, Pakistan.
 Edhi known for personally inspiring people, exceeded his own boundary, and his legacy continues even after his death in 2016.
 "In the decade since, Edhi ambulances have become a symbol of friendship and welcome compassion throughout Pakistan" (Solomon).
 Ehdi starting from nothing, had created a symbol of universal peace and safety that inspires the less fortunate in Pakistan to pursue their passions.
 Not only has Mr. Edhi spread his ways through the regions of Pakistan but he has also set an example for all types of people around the world.
 "Edhi led a life dedicated to serving others, and his determination to provide equal treatment for all--regardless of nationality, ethnicity, religion, or class-- stands as a sharp rebuke to those who would use fear and violence to create divisions" ("STATEMENT BY NSC...").
 Edhi's actions spoke louder than his words as he presented mankind to an approach of being globally accepting and understanding to others situations, sacrificing for the benefit of others, as well as staying devoted to a cause.
 Through his foundation, Edhi has spread joy throughout the hearts of innocent orphans, and internationally.
 On one instance he even fundraised money for people in the U.S who were affected by Hurricane Katrina in 2005 (Powell).
-As my grandmother, surprisingly the step niece of Abdul Sattar Edhi, said, " wherever people need help around the world, he is there helping."
+As my grandmother, who I was surprised to find out is the step-niece of Abdul Sattar Edhi, said, "wherever people need help around the world, he is there helping."
 Abdul Sattar Edhi reminds us not to get caught up in the insignificant materialistic aspects of life, and to emphasize our human characteristics for the interest of mankind.

 Elliott, Joel.
 "In gritty Karachi, husband-wife team saves unwanted babies."
 Christian Science